Paggylyn/Paggylyn/README.md

 - I roleplay a lot.
 I like to say I'm experienced with all forms of roleplaying across different platforms, but really I've just been roleplaying online since I was around 9.ヾ(≧▽≦*)o

 - Feel free to interact with me on Pony Town.
 If I don't respond, I'm probably afk because I like having Pony Town running in the background while I do schoolwork or while I write.
-So, if that's the case, just whisper me! ヾ(•ω•`)
+So, if that's the case, just whisper me!
 - C + H is A-OKAY with me!
 Even if I don't have it in my name!
 And even if you're not my friend! >u<

 - If you ever see me bullying someone, it's likely a friend, especially friends of mine like Zai, Ruki, or Cetrus <3.